Carlping/Side/README.md

 # Side
-This is a side-project folder, and will have some random analysis.
+This is a side-project folder.
+Primary focus on consumer, econ, investment as personal interest.